board of directors

 Abigail Rosenfeld - Director

-Abigail Rosenfeld served as a director of WashingtonFirst Bank from 2004 until it was acquired in 2018.
+Ms. Rosenfeld served as a director of WashingtonFirst Bank from 2004 until it was acquired in 2018.
 She was Chief Financial Officer and Treasurer of Infrastructure Management Group, Inc. (IMG), a global advisory firm specializing in infrastructure finance, from 1996 until its sale to Dutch firm Rebel Group in 2017.
 Previously, Ms. Rosenfeld was Development Officer for Virginia Properties Associates, a Virginia-based commercial real estate development firm specializing in office building development in the Washington DC area.
 Prior to this, Ms. Rosenfeld was Assistant Vice President for real estate as well as securities investments, for ASB Capital Management, Inc., an investment advisory firm managing over $3 billion of Institutional money.
 She has experience in civil engineering as a land-use specialist for residential developers in the Maryland area.
 Ms. Rosenfeld served as Vice-Chair of the Board of Trustees of National Presbyterian School, where she chaired the Finance Committee and the Investment Committee.
 She also sat on the Board of 1st Portfolio, a registered investment advisory firm, when it was a subsidiary of Washington First Bank.
-She is a member of the Board of Visitors of Children’s National Medical Center as well as SCORE, a national group working to serve as business counselors to local entrepreneurs.
+She volunteers for SCORE, a national group working to serve as business counselors to local entrepreneurs.

 Director Emeritus